Alter Militärfriedhof Pradl

 Worth knowing

 The k.u.k. military cemetery in Pradl is located in the centre of a quiet residential area between Anzengruberstraße and Resselstraße, directly opposite the Tivoli outdoor swimming pool.
-As has always been customary, this cemetery was also relocated to the outskirts of the town.
-The open space between Pradl and Amras was ideal for this purpose.
-The cemetery was dug in 1831 at the behest of the Imperial War Council, the predecessor organisation of the k.u.k.
+Whereas in the Middle Ages cemeteries were located near churches, often in the centre of towns and villages, they gradually moved to the outskirts of towns.
+By the 19th century, the need for hygiene had become so widespread that cemeteries such as the one behind the hospital church were no longer acceptable.
+It was less a concern about groundwater contamination and more about harmful miasmas that would pollute the air.
+However, new cemeteries were necessary - the city was growing unstoppably.
+The open space between Pradl and Amras was ideal for this.
+The cemetery was excavated in 1831 at the behest of the imperial court war council, the predecessor organisation of the k.u.k.
 Ministry of War.
 The wall around the cemetery was built in 1844, after previously only a rampart had protected the graves.
 The chapel was also built in this year.
 During the 1st World War, the k.u.k.
 Military Cemetery became too small for the number of victims, which is why the military cemetery in Amras was rebuilt.
 The cemetery has been owned by the Republic of Austria since 1918.
 In 1933, the site was placed under a preservation order.

 The preserved gravestones date back a long way and give an idea of the importance of the military in days gone by.
 A look at the list of armed conflicts that took place between the founding of the Austrian Empire in 1806 and the First World War shows that peace was only a brief interruption to the state of war.
 The retitling of the Court War Council The change in the term Ministry of Defence today shows how much the ideas surrounding this topic have fortunately changed since the two world wars.